Bangkok for Digital Nomads

 When I first went to Veganerie In January 2015, it was a solitary vegan cake shop on the 4th floor of the not very desirable Mercury Ville shopping mall.
 They've since expanded to what I can only describe as a vegan empire in Bangkok.

 Veganerie Concept behind Benchasiri Park was the first branch to go beyond desserts, and to this day is my favourite branch.
-But they've now opened premises in Silom, Nana, Siam Paragon and Em Quartier among others.
+They've now opened premises in Silom, Nana, Siam Paragon and Em Quartier among others.
 The Mercury Ville location is no longer there.

 The menu is a nice mix of healthy dishes like smoothie bowls and salads, western food, Asian food, smoothies, milkshakes, and of course desserts.
 It's a place you're definitely going to want to visit while in Bangkok, probably many times.